-Like with Knuckles, Flying Battery Zone is playable in full form and you can access it.
-Use an external save editor to make a Sonic 3 save which is set to start at "Zone 5" – Flying Battery, complete with unused Sonic 3 data select icon.
+Like with Knuckles, Flying Battery is playable in full form and you can access it.
+Use an external save editor to make a Sonic 3 save which is set to start at "Zone 5" - Flying Battery, complete with the unused Sonic 3 data select icon.

 Flying Battery is the same as Sonic 3 & Knuckles, but in Sonic 3 it's sort of an odd stage, because once you clear it and reset the game will advance you to the "true" Zone 6, which is Ice Cap.
 Continuing to play the game after this will allow you to play through the remaining Sonic & Knuckles zones in Sonic 3 mode starting with Sandopolis.
-Clearing these zones will give the player the normal Sonic 3 & Knuckles credits/ending based on how many Chaos Emeralds you have, but when you get back to the data select screen the palettes turn pink for some reason, and the save file you used will be redirected to Marble Garden for some stranger reason.
+Clearing these zones will give the player the normal Sonic 3 & Knuckles credits/ending based on how many Emeralds you have, but when you get back to the data select screen the palettes turn pink for some reason, and the save file you used will be redirected to Marble Garden for some stranger reason.

-Further, once you beat Flying Battery, it can't be accessed again unless you create another file that can access it.
+Furthermore, once you beat Flying Battery, it can't be accessed again unless you create another file that can access it.

 Incorrect Bonus Stage Palette Cycle